o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-core/configuring-credentials.md

 3. Create any IAM users and distribute credentials using the instructions above for [individual users](#setting-up-credentials-as-an-individual) as a guide.
 4. [Add users](#add-users-to-the-user-group) to the relevant user groups to grant them permissions required.

-Please read [General Advice for Working with AWS Credentials](#general-advice-for-working-with-aws-credentials) to decide the right method of providing AWS IAM credentials for your O3DE project.
+Please read [Working with AWS credentials](#working-with-aws-credentials) to decide the right method for providing AWS IAM credentials for your O3DE project.

 ## More help